 Generally, students in the state of Victoria in Australia only sit for the VCE papers in their Year 12.
 However, my GenZ daughter sat for 2 VCE papers in her Year 11 (in 2017) and aced both subjects.

 Before starting her Year 12, without my knowledge she then applied as part of her high school’s advanced studies program to the University of Melbourne (Ranked No.1 University in Australia and Top 50 in the world) to attend 2 first year courses this year and was accepted!
 Well, she completed 2 semesters at U of Melbourne and aced the subjects too.

 She made the announcement that she was accepted to U of Melbourne in January 2018 while we were holidaying in Hawaii.
 I was so happy that she was accepted into U of Melbourne that I bought her a Limited Edition Gucci hand bag while we were in Hawaii.

 For her 18th birthday, I bought her a Cartier Tank Solo because I knew she was studying damn hard for her VCE Chemistry paper which I insisted she take, hahaha.
-Click on the image below to read more about the Cartier Tank Solo.
+Click here to read more about the Cartier Tank Solo.